richard-hgs/c-infinity-utilities/README.md

       wmic diskdrive list brief
       This will list your drives select one to write knowing that YOU CAN LOSE YOUR DATA IN THIS DISK BE CAREFUL.
  - Usage Example: InfinityArchiveTools --write --drive \\?\PhysicalDrive999 --drive-type 2 --input-file "build\floppy.img" --sectors 512

-      This command will write the data of floppy.img bin into my Pendrive in binary form without file system.
+     This command will write the data of floppy.img bin into a Pendrive in binary form without file system.

 ## InfinityLastInput - Receive input keys and mouse events
  - Can disable the input events, i created this console app to fix mouse click my mouse was having a problem of double click in less than 100ms